Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

 Return Submission, Comment, and Subreddit resource info.

-`id` will process up to 100 IDs.
+The `id` parameter will process up to 100 IDs.
 Any ID not found will be ignored.
-Alphabetic characters in the ID must be lowercase.
+Alphabetic characters in the ID must be lowercase or they will be ignored.
 If more than 100 IDs are given, a blank listing structure is returned.

 .. csv-table:: URL Params